taehyunzzz/taehyunzzz.github.io/_posts/2024-03-01-new-paper-published.md

 ---
 layout: post
-title: "Our work is accepted to DAC'24!
+title: "MoNDE is accepted to DAC'24!
 See you in San Fransisco!"
 ---